thegeek-sys/flack/README.md

 # Flack

 A live-time webchat using Python and Javascript inspired by Slack.
-It is a simple webchat that organized conversations in dedicated channels.
+It is a simple webchat that organizes conversations in dedicated channels.

 https://github.com/user-attachments/assets/c2378bdf-2934-4b38-be3b-e05a345714f8